Arrays

 - toReversed() - non-mutating alternative

-fill(value, start?, end?) - change elements to static value
+fill(value, start?, end?) - change array elements to specific value

 - end - not including